vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 ### Populate your `versioned_sidebars` and `versioned_docs`

 In v2, we use snapshot approach on documentation versioning. **Every versioned docs does not depends on other version**.
 It is possible to have `foo.md` in `version-1.0.0` but it doesn't exist in `version-1.2.0`.
-This is not possible in previous version due to Vobees v1 fallback functionality (https://vobees.io/docs/en/versioning#fallback-functionality).
+This is not possible in previous version due to Docusaurus v1 fallback functionality (https://docusaurus.io/docs/en/versioning#fallback-functionality).

 For example, if your `versions.json` looks like this in v1